MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ## Keep in mind!

-This script is buggy since I the core of the code was never build for a public release.
+This script could be buggy since the core of the code was never build for a public release.
 Although the code works as far as I know there a a lot of small bugs that I have yet to fix.
 If you come across some of them feel free to let me know so I have a general idea what is still necesarry to fix.

 ### ToDo list